adamgall/create-shutter-subdao/README.md

 # Custom Fractal Proposal

-This codebase implements a script which crafts and submits a custom proposal to a Fractal DAO.
+This codebase implements a script which crafts and submits a custom proposal to a Fractal Safe.

 ## Installation